mariam-davitadze/Code-Showcase/README.md

 ## 💡 Notes

 - Georgian labels have been translated to English for clarity.
-- This showcase focuses on **demonstrating your skills**, not a running application.
+- This showcase focuses on **demonstrating the skills**, not a running application.
 - Each file highlights **real-world patterns** used in ERP applications.